ifd3f/astrid.tech-old/content/blog/2022/04/04/1/dead-tlds.md

 #### `.su`

 The Union of Soviet Sovialist Republics collapsed, and its constituent republics broken off of it (i.e. Ukraine, the Baltic States) got their own domains.
-ICANN introduced `.ru` in 1994 to phase out `.su`, but the Russian government nad internet users wanted to keep it, so ICANN let it happen.
+IANA introduced `.ru` in 1994 to phase out `.su`, but the Russian government nad internet users wanted to keep it, so IANA, and eventually ICANN, let it happen.
+This repeated several times up until the present day, where

 It seems that ICANN wants to terminate it, IANA states that it's being phased out, but Russia still wants to keep it, and there's still 100,000 domains